Shut-off valve replacement frequency

 How do I know if my shut-off valve needs to be replaced?

-Signs your shut-off valve needs replacement include difficulty turning the valve, dripping or leaks, and the valve not fully closing.
+Signs that a shut-off valve needs replacement include difficulty turning the valve, water leaks around the valve, or the valve not fully opening or closing.

 Can I replace a shut-off valve myself?

-While some homeowners may be able to replace a simple shut-off valve themselves, it's generally recommended to have a licensed plumber handle this task to ensure it's done properly and safely.
+While some homeowners may be able to replace a simple shut-off valve themselves, it's generally recommended to hire a licensed plumber for this task.
+Plumbers have the proper tools and expertise to ensure the new valve is installed correctly and doesn't cause any leaks or water damage.

 Connect with certified professionals in your area